How to Onboard an Unfamiliar Codebase Using AI

 One of the best ways to learn how a system actually behaves is to debug something in it.
 Reading code tells you what the system is supposed to do.
 Debugging tells you what it actually does, where assumptions break down, and what the real data flow looks like under live conditions.

-12. Generate Personal Documentation
+Generate Personal Documentation as You Go

 - An architecture overview in plain language with your own annotations